 3. Ask “What if…” Questions

 Doing this helps invite people to generate their own unique goals.
-Listen carefully to the answers to your questions so you can ask follow-up questions to dig a bit deeper, such as, “How does that make you feel?” or “What interests you about ______?”
+Listen carefully to the answers to your questions to ask follow-up questions to dig a bit deeper, such as, “How does that make you feel?” or “What interests you about ______?”

 4. Listen to What the People in Your Life Say